 When you smoke too much weed before engaging in memory-related tasks, you may find these tasks are all but impossible, or they may take much longer than normal after smoking too much weed.
-Although this effect is not chronic and will occur only when you blaze too much of your pot, too much THC will also reduce your interest and motivation in your chores or other day-to-day activities.
-Last but not least, cannabis can aggravate symptoms of schizophrenia.
+Although this effect is not chronic and will occur only when you over blaze, too much THC can also reduce your interest and motivation in many tasks and day-to-day activities.
+Lastly, cannabis can aggravate symptoms of schizophrenia.

-To prevent yourself from entering this lethargic state, simply keep your THC intake in moderation and you’re going to be all good.
+To prevent yourself from entering this lethargic and sub-optimal state, simply keep your THC intake in moderation and you’re going to be all good.

 What To Do When You Smoke Too Much Weed

 First things first, don’t panic!
 Whether it’s anxiety or a drop in blood sugar, keep calm and remember that these symptoms will soon drift away.
 Thinking too much of how stoned you are at the moment will take you nowhere.
 In fact, your situation may deteriorate as you begin to drill in your thoughts.

-As for the cottonmouth, always carry a bottle of water and in extreme situations, grab a sweet & sour drink to defeat the pasties once and for all.
-You’re free to take pleasure in unwrapping and devouring the ultimate burger or a huge slice of pizza, but keep in mind that overindulgment in food will add extra weight to your body instead of providing you with real value.
+As for the cottonmouth, always carry a bottle of water and in extreme situations, grab a nice lemonade to defeat the pasties once and for all.
+You’re free to take pleasure in unwrapping and devouring the ultimate burger or a huge slice of pizza, but keep in mind that overindulging in food will add extra weight to your body instead of providing you with real value.
 This brings us to the final conclusion, which means that in order to prevent all the above symptoms from occurring, simply cut your cloak according to your cloth and you should be able to tell the difference between good and bad weed.

-Have you ever went too far with cannabis?
-If yes, how did you manage to combat certain obstacles?
+Do you ever smoke too much weed?
+If yes, how do you manage to combat certain obstacles?
 I’m all ears!